18F/join.tts.gsa.gov/pages/positions/coe-modernization-lead.md

 For each job on your resume, provide:
 - The exact dates you held each job (from month/year to month/year or “present”)
-- Number of hours per week you worked (if part time)
+- Number of hours per week you worked (if part time) How to apply
+We will be accepting applications through the Public Notice on USAJOBS.
+If you would like to learn more or if you’d like to be notified when the application is open, please join our mailing list.